Virginia Military Basic Pay Deduction

 - Military Spouse Exemptions Qualifications - Answer all applicable questions.

-Once completed, this form will need to be printed and mailed with copies of the items the taxpayer is offering for proof of qualification.
+Note: Once completed, Form 763-S will need to be printed and mailed with copies of the items the taxpayer is offering for proof of qualification.
 The mailing address can be found on the form itself.

 Additional Information: